-8.8.1 Water Alert and Emergency Restrictions
+9.8.1.
+Water Alert and Emergency Restrictions

 - (a) In circumstances where natural hazards (such as floods, droughts or earthquakes) or accidents result in disruptions to the supply of water, Council may declare a water alert level or an emergency for the purposes of the supply of water and shall be exempt from the levels of service requirements. - (b) During a water alert and/or emergency the Council may restrict or prohibit the use of water for any specified purpose or period, and for any or all of its Customers.
 Such restrictions shall be advised by public notice.
-The Customer shall comply with any restrictions imposed by Council, until such time as Council advises the restrictions are no longer in place. - (c) The Council may after serving notice and taking all practicable steps to contact a Customer, restrict and or meter the supply to reduce unnecessary and unauthorised water use and wastage where it deems necessary.
+The Customer shall comply with any restrictions imposed by Council, until such time as Council advises the restrictions are no longer in place. - (c) The Council may, after serving notice and taking all practicable steps to contact a Customer, restrict and or meter the supply to reduce unnecessary and unauthorised water use and wastage where it deems necessary.

-8.8.2 Maintenance and Repair
+9.8.2.
+Maintenance and Repair

 - (a) In circumstances where a scheduled maintenance shutdown of the supply is required, Council shall make all practicable attempts to notify Customers prior to any work commencing.
-Where Council is unable to notify the Customer, or immediate action is required, the Council may restrict the supply without notice, subject to its obligations under the Health Act 1956. - (b) Where a Customer has assets restricting the maintenance of a Council water supply system, the Council shall not be responsible for damage caused to the asset in order to maintain the Council water supply system. - (c) If Council must carry out repairs or maintenance to privately owned supply pipes and/or water assets, the costs of such repairs or maintenance may be recovered from the Customer responsible for the pipes and/or assets.
+Where Council is unable to notify the Customer, or immediate action is required, the Council may restrict the supply without notice. - (b) Where a Customer has assets restricting the maintenance of a Council water supply network, the Council shall not be responsible for damage caused to the asset in order to maintain the Council water supply network. - (c) If Council must carry out repairs or maintenance to privately owned supply pipes and/or water assets, the costs of such repairs or maintenance may be recovered from the Customer responsible for the pipes and/or assets.

-8.9 Liability
+9.9.
+Liability